 Erica Ruvalcaba-Heredia – Program Director

 Erica Ruvalcaba-Heredia is the Program Director for the Center for Family Strengthening.
-She oversees the Promotores Collaborative of San Luis Obispo County and Innovative Partnerships, a regional grant funded by the Office of Child Abuse Prevention (OCAP), in partnership with Santa Barbara and Ventura counties.
+She oversees the Promotores Collaborative of San Luis Obispo County, Innovative Partnerships, a regional grant funded by the Office of Child Abuse Prevention (OCAP), in partnership with Santa Barbara and Ventura counties and coordinates the Child Advocacy System (CAC) of San Luis Obispo.
 Erica is also a parent educator and mother of three beautiful sons.
-For twenty-two years she and husband have called the Central Coast home.
+For twenty-four years she and husband have called the Central Coast home.

 Erica is a graduate of the University of Santa Barbara and earned her Master’s Degree in Spanish and BA in Spanish and Latino and Iberian Studies.
-She holds a PhEd in Organizational Leadership from the University of Laverne.
-She has also taught Spanish classes at Allan Hancock College for more than 13 years.
+She holds an Educational Doctorate in Organizational Leadership from the University of Laverne.
+She has also taught Spanish classes at Allan Hancock College for more than 15 years.
 Erica’s passion is to make a positive difference in people’s lives and her authentic leadership is exemplified in this John C. Maxwell quote, “Leadership is not about titles, positions or flowcharts.
 It is about one life influencing another.”